cdrischler/compphysics-summer-tutorials/journals.md

 javascript:void(location.href=%22http://proxy.ohiolink.edu:9099/login?url=%22+location.href);
 ```

-Notice that these minimalistic `javascipt`s append the proxy link to the current url in your browser.
+Notice that these minimalistic `javascript`s append the proxy link to the current url in your browser.
 This could also be done manually.

 **Now, let's access restricted journal articles:**